site24x7/plugins/apache_monitoring/README.md

 		</Location>
 	```

-The above configuration works for default Apache configuration.
-If you want to change the URL at which the dashboard is available, then change /server-status in location tag as per your requirement.
+The above configuration works for the default Apache configuration.
+If you want to change the URL at which the dashboard is available, then change /server-status in the location tag as per your requirement.

 Also, this configuration will not work for Virtual Hosts.
 If you have configurated Virtual Hosts, then you need to place this location block inside the VirtualHost block, as shown below.